MrTyton/LiveSplit.GradingSplits/README.md

 **Q: Can I export my grading settings?**
 A: Settings are stored in your LiveSplit layout file.
 You can share your layout file to share your grading configuration.

+**Q: My custom icons aren't showing up**
+A: Check that your icon files are named exactly like your grade labels (case-sensitive on some systems).
+For example, if your grade is "S", the file should be `S.png`, not `s.png`.
+Also ensure the icon folder path is correctly set in settings.

+**Q: The component crashes or LiveSplit becomes unstable**
+A: Try deleting and re-extracting LiveSplit, then reinstalling the component.
+Always keep backups of your splits and layouts before updating the component.